ilap/slip39-dart/README.md

 The code based on the [Reference implementation of SLIP-0039](https://github.com/trezor/python-shamir-mnemonic/).

+# DISCLAIMER

+This project is still in early development phase.
+Use it at your own risk.

 ## Description

  This SLIP39 implementation uses a 3 level height (l=3) of a 16 degree (d=16) tree (T), which is represented as an array of the level two nodes (groups, G).